▶ Why do you blog?

 ▶ I like your investing philosophy, but I have a modest-sized portfolio ($5,000-$250,000).
 Is there a way to deploy your strategies?

 Yes!
-We developed a low-cost, ETF driven strategy that works well for any size portfolio – it require only a $5000 minimum.
+We developed a low-cost, ETF-driven strategy that works well for any size portfolio – it requires only a $5000 minimum.

 ▶ Why aren’t you writing about X?

 I prefer to write about fully fleshed-out issues rather than discussing single letters.

 Besides, I am not interested in X; as it turns out, I am really interested in Y – that is why I cover Y so extensively here: Posts about Y, links to stories discussing Y, charts of Y, recipes made with Y. I really am into Y – it is so much cooler than X; I think X sucks.

 It does appear, however, that you are interested in X. May I suggest you find a site that writes about X, or alternatively, you could write about X yourself?